 The Department of Fire Protection Engineering's combined Bachelor of Science/Master of Science and Bachelor of Science / Master of Engineering programs are not the same.
 Each program has its own requirements and options.
 For more information, see our M.S. vs. M.Eng page.

-Acceptance to FPE's combined B.S./M.S. program does not guarantee admission to the Graduate School.
+Acceptance to Fire Protection Engineering Combined Programs does not guarantee admission to the Graduate School.